renecartaya/Automation/README.md

 The project includes the operation of stepper motors and servomotors.

-## XYZ Positioning system - applications for pick and place (pnp), and liquid handler
+## Release 1: XYZ Positioning system - applications for pick and place (pnp), and liquid handler

 ### System scheme